-- To help with short-term rental costs until the claimant is able to secure and move to alternative accommodation - To help with short-term rental costs while the claimant seeks employment - To help with on-going rental costs for a disabled person in adapted accommodation - To help with on-going rental costs for a foster carer - To help with short-term rental costs for any other reason.
+- To help secure and move to alternative accommodation (e.g. rent deposit, Rent in advance - To help with short-term rental costs until the claimant is able to secure and move to alternative accommodation. - To help with short-term rental costs while the claimant seeks employment. - To help with on-going rental costs for a disabled person in adapted accommodation - To help with on-going rental costs for a foster carer